Define container jobs (YAML)

 Windows requires that the kernel version of the host and container match.

-Since this example uses the hosted Windows Container pool, which is running an 1803
+Since this example uses the hosted Windows Container pool, which is running a windows-2019

 Containers are also useful for running the same steps in multiple jobs.